CARDINAL JOHN HEENAN:

 (With British troops in Japan)

-Maybe it was thought that through press briefings the commission, naturally made up of mainly celibate men in there mid 60s of course, might relax the teachings of the church and that a decision as regards contraception should be left to individual married couples as a matter of their conscience.
-Heenan, it seemed, rather liked this modern suggestion.
-It might just be a compromise he must have reasoned that might work.
+Maybe it was thought that through press briefings the commission, naturally made up of mainly celibate men in their mid 60s of course, might relax the teachings of their church, and that a decision as regards contraception should be left to individual married couples as a matter of their consciences.

 The only problem was that the bachelor bishops in Rome did not buy it.
-Instead it seems they got to the Pope and whispered in his ear.
-And all expectation of any future change was declared null.
-Birth control was out except for the churches teachings.
-Or as one obstetrician noted sarcastically and he had been a member of the papal commission: "I cannot believe that salvation is based on contraception by temperature, and damnation is based on rubber."
-Ouch that hurts, doesn't it?
+Instead, it seems they got to the pope and whispered in his ear.
+And all expectation of any future change was declared null and void.
+Birth control was out, except for the church's teachings.
+Or as one obstetrician noted sarcastically who had been a member of the papal commission: "I cannot believe that salvation is based on contraception by temperature, and damnation is based on rubber."
+Ouch that hurts, doesn't it!

-Not so, shouted Rome in holy anger to all their numerous critics in and out of the church.
-There must be obedience to the Pope, or else thundered the Vatican daily newspaper L obsservator Romano.
+Not so, shouted Rome in holy anger to all their numerous critics in and out of their church.
+There must be obedience to the pope, or else thundered the Vatican daily newspaper L obsservator Romano.

 Heenan naturally found himself having to defend a document that I don't think he believed in anyway.

-(According to Jean Guitton, the last words of John XXIII spoken on his death bed in 1963 were: "Stop the Council, Stop the Council.")
+In fact according to Jean Guitton, the last words of John XXIII spoken on his death bed in 1963 were: "Stop the council.
+Stop the council."

-Pope John XXIII, he claimed, did not suspect what was being planned by the liturgical experts who were then known as the German Mafia i.e., Kung, Rahner, and now Pope Ratzinger.
+John XXIII, he claimed, did not suspect what was being planned by the liturgical experts who were then known as the German mafia i.e., Kung, Rahner, and Joseph Ratzinger.